 Standards - Categories and Subcategories

 Design standards are flexible (accommodations for space limitations, formatting, etc.).
+The standards for the data are provided in question-and-answer format in case forms need to be created.
 While we’ve provided a question under each category, it is not required.
 You may also list the category and provide answer selections if necessary and after sharing information with the public.

 Again, both a minimum and comprehensive set of standards are provided under each category except for Tribal Affiliation.